cartazio/scoutess/doc/design/possible-integrations.md

 Test builds on preconfigured virtual machines
 ---------------------------------------------

-Have several images predefined, and have scoutress run inside that vm and see if things build.
+Have several images predefined, and have scoutess run inside that vm and see if things build.
 This way you can always see if your production servers will be able to build from scratch and/or build from their current checkpoint.

-Have scoutress deploy code to production via continuous deployment
+Have scoutess deploy code to production via continuous deployment
 ------------------------------------------------------------------

-Scoutress builds the program, and then runs a script which queues up the deployment with some sort of continuous deployment daemon.
+Scoutess builds the program, and then runs a script which queues up the deployment with some sort of continuous deployment daemon.

-Have scoutress build debs (or rpms or msi's) of my program
+Have scoutess build debs (or rpms or msi's) of my program
 ----------------------------------------------------------

-Scoutress builds a package, but builds it under a chroot or checkinstall or something similar, in order to obtain a binary package that can be installed on any other computer.
+Scoutess builds a package, but builds it under a chroot or checkinstall or something similar, in order to obtain a binary package that can be installed on any other computer.

-Have scoutress report build failures via email, sms (phone texting), twitter, or a bot on a channel
+Have scoutess report build failures via email, sms (phone texting), twitter, or a bot on a channel
 ---------------------------------------------------------------------------------------------------

-Scoutress builds a package, then sends the log and build status to a bot which does the rest.
+Scoutess builds a package, then sends the log and build status to a bot which does the rest.

-Have scoutress bisect builds to figure out when they started breaking
+Have scoutess bisect builds to figure out when they started breaking
 ---------------------------------------------------------------------

-Scoutress builds a package and it fails.
+Scoutess builds a package and it fails.
 It notifies an external daemon about this.
-This daemon looks at the build parameters, and looks at the known-good builds of a package, and then gives scoutress commands to build the same package with different build parameters (including revision id of the source being built).
-Scoutress records the validity of every build in some database anyways, and the daemon uses this information to perform further bisection steps.
+This daemon looks at the build parameters, and looks at the known-good builds of a package, and then gives scoutess commands to build the same package with different build parameters (including revision id of the source being built).
+Scoutess records the validity of every build in some database anyways, and the daemon uses this information to perform further bisection steps.
 Once the daemon has found the breakage boundary, it is done bisecting.
-The database is retained by scoutress and now it knows when something started breaking.
+The database is retained by scoutess and now it knows when something started breaking.

-Have scoutress cache Hackage
+Have scoutess cache Hackage
 ----------------------------

 Hackage is down every now and then, and when it's down it is gone for a day or so.
 If I need to do an urgent rollout, and can't access the packages, that's disastrous for my business.
-Scoutress should include a cache of all the packages which are required.
-Actually not sure if this one belongs in a separate tool, or if it's something that should make it into scoutress "after the first release".
+Scoutess should include a cache of all the packages which are required.
+Actually not sure if this one belongs in a separate tool, or if it's something that should make it into scoutess "after the first release".

-Have scoutress cache Hackage Haddocks
+Have scoutess cache Hackage Haddocks
 -------------------------------------

 Hackage is down every now and then, and when it's down it is gone for a day or so.
 If I have to make an urgent bug fix, and can't access the documentation, that's terrible.
-Scoutress could very well be able to notify a daemon of what packages I am currently using, and in what versions, and this daemon could, among others, make sure I have a server somewhere with the haddocks available.
+Scoutess could very well be able to notify a daemon of what packages I am currently using, and in what versions, and this daemon could, among others, make sure I have a server somewhere with the haddocks available.